Jason-Gew/Java_Modules/README.md

 # Java Fundamental Modules and Initial Projects

-Personal Java 8 modules and projects for further integration and basic usage.
+Personal Java modules and projects for further integration and basic usage.

 ## Getting Started

-Most of the Java 8 code are based on Maven for better dependency management and version control.
+Most of the Java project code are based on ___Maven___ for better dependency management and version control.
 Part of them utilize Spring Boot framework for wide usage.

 ### Prerequisites

 ```
-unzip apache-maven-3.5.4-bin.zip
+unzip apache-maven-3.6.1-bin.zip
 ```
 ```
-export PATH=/opt/apache-maven-3.5.4/bin:$PATH
+export PATH=/opt/apache-maven-3.6.1/bin:$PATH
 ```

 ### Installing